Vegetarian Oden Recipe (Japanese Winter Stew)

 Instructions

-• Prepare Oden Ingredients: Cut the ingredients according to each ingredient note above.
-Boil the daikon and potatoes for 15 minutes and the konnyaku for 5 minutes.
+2. Parboil: Boil the daikon and potatoes for about 15 minutes, and boil the konnyaku for 5 minutes.

-• Make Oden Soup: Add dashi powder, mirin, soy sauce, salt, and water in a large pot.
-Blend well.
+3. Make Oden Soup: Add dashi powder, mirin, soy sauce, salt, and water to a large pot.
+Stir until everything is well combined.

-• Simmer: Place all the oden ingredients in the pot, ensuring the soup covers all the ingredients.
-Place the lid on and boil over medium heat, then reduce heat to very low and simmer for 30 minutes.
+4. Simmer: Place all the prepared ingredients into the pot, making sure the broth covers everything.
+Cover with a lid and bring to a gentle boil over medium heat.
+Then reduce the heat to very low and simmer for 30 minutes.

 Notes